How to import a Postman collection into your Azure API Management

 import a Postman: Postman Collection Sample

-I have to say, I love Postman but I never used it for that propose, although it is an excellent tool, in my opinion, I believe that to document an API it has some limitations.
+I have to say, I love Postman, but I never used it for that purpose, although it is an excellent tool.
+In my opinion, I believe that documenting an API has some limitations.

 • I didn’t want to replicate or manually expose the API inside the API Management…

-• and the API Management by default doesn’t allow me to import a Postman Collection
+• And by default, API Management doesn’t allow me to import a Postman Collection.

-Fortunately for us, there are several free tools that allow you to convert (or transform) a postman collection (1.0 – 2.0) to formats of your choice that in our case Swagger.
+Fortunately for us, there are several free tools that allow you to convert (or transform) a Postman collection (1.0 – 2.0) to formats of your choice, in our case, Swagger.
 And one of these tools is APIMATIC.

 import a Postman: APIMATIC API Transformer Postman Collection to Swagger

-The output file will be automatically downloaded into your machine.
+The output file will be automatically downloaded to your machine.

 import a Postman: APIMATIC API Transformer Postman Collection to Swagger output